 Native to sub-saharan Africa, the Spiny Flower Mantis likes low humidity, warm temperatures, and a lot of ventilation.
 It is best to keep temperatures around 80-85°F, and relative humidity (RH) between 40% and 60% for them.
 Therefore, they should be kept in well-ventilated enclosures such as mesh or screen cages, with silk plants (such as an Ivy Branch, Leafy Branch, Orchid Flower, or White Flower) and an easily disposable substrate such as sphagnum moss, or even just a paper towel that you can change once a week.

 The mantises currently for sale are generally 2nd or 3rd instar (L2/L3), meaning they have already molted 1-2 times.
-They are currently eating fruit flies, so be sure to have the proper prey items on hand when your mantis arrives.
+They are currently eating Blue Bottle Flies so be sure to have the proper prey items on hand when your mantis arrives.